sides/war3observer/README.md

 - `mkdir dist\icons`
 - `python ..\tools\extract_icons.py <wc3 installation dir> .\dist\icons` if you want to include icons

 ### Making custom views

-If you're interested in making personalized views that wouldn't be part of this repo, you can, if you want, use the `war3observer-client-tools` package on npm.
+If you're interested in making personalized views you can, if you want, use the `war3observer-client-tools` package on npm.

+> Note: If you only want to edit a view's settings and/or add custom CSS, you can just copy+paste one of the included views and edit its HTML.
+Add custom CSS in `<style>` tags or link to one; change `app.settings` before the call to `app.boot()`.

 Create a directory for your project that contains these files:

 **package.json**